 Facebook knows everything about its users: what they buy, what music they listen to, where they vacation, what size they wear, what they had for lunch yesterday, and plenty more.
 And, they are eager to use this data to make advertisers more effective!
 You can also integrate your Facebook ads with a hyper-personalized application that will target multiple user groups, to bring more sales and enrich data on Facebook.
 This all means improved reach, more personalized ads, and ultimately higher conversion rates for you.

-What are the rules for selling on Facebook Marketplace?
+Rules for selling on Facebook Marketplace

 Like any marketplace, Facebook has its own rules that must be followed.
 Two of the most important rules are:

-1. You need to ensure that the descriptions of your products match the product images
+You need to ensure that the descriptions of your products match the product images

-2. You need to sell physical products, so, jokes, news, or services are not allowed
+You need to sell physical products, so, jokes, news, or services are not allowed

-What you can sell on Facebook Marketplace?
+Products you can sell on Facebook Marketplace

 Here’s a list of things you’re allowed to sell on the platform: